San Francisco, California

 Social Innovation Exchange (www.socialinnovationexchange.org)

 SIX is now the world’s primary network for social innovation.
 We connect social innovators in order to create and spread new ideas and solutions about how society can be strengthened and improved.
-We work with cities, national governments, and international bodies such as the European Commission to improve the methods with which our society find better solutions to challenges.
-We foster genuine, active connections between people building innovative solutions, from the grassroots to the policymaking level.
-By promoting learning across sectors, fields and country and by communicating and disseminating ideas bout social innovation, SIX builds the capacity of its members and enables them to work together to develop resources for social innovators around the world.
+By promoting learning across sectors, fields and country and by communicating and disseminating ideas about social innovation, SIX builds the capacity of its members and enables them to work together to develop resources for social innovators around the world.